python-bootcamp-ucd/bootcamp2020/docs/index.md

   - Variables
   - Lists
   - Loops
+  - Functions
+  - NumPy introduction
   - Import data from a text file
-  - Simple line plots
+  - Simple line and scatter plots
-  - Google as a troubleshooting tool
+  - Google is your friend

 - Day 2: Manipulating Lists and Doing Math
   - Indexing lists